StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-docker.md

 To compile a list of all the conf.d Docker volumes, do the following:

-- Head over to the `/etc/sts-agent/conf.d/` folder.
+1. Go to the directory `/etc/sts-agent/conf.d/`.
-- For each file inside the folder, compile a list of volumes.
-For example, if we use Splunk as the example:
+2. For each file in the directory, compile a list of volumes.
+For example, the files used for the Agent V1 (legacy) Splunk checks (Splunk Events, Splunk Metrics and Splunk Topology V1) are shown below:
   - File 1: `/etc/sts-agent/conf.d/splunk_topology.yaml`
     ```
     - "/etc/sts-agent/conf.d/splunk_topology.yaml:/etc/stackstate-agent/conf.d/splunk_topology.d/splunk_topology.yaml"